abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 became the work monk, these tendencies weren’t there at all because I had control.
 But even later, when it was again someone else who had the work monk job, my tendency toward resistance came back.
-This is only an example—a reminder that our tendencies to feel resistance or any unwholesome tendencies, simply arise out of causes and conditions.
+This is only an example—a reminder that our tendencies to feel resistance, or any unwholesome tendencies, simply arise out of causes and conditions.
 It’s important not to see them as wrong, but simply as tendencies of the mind.